(Watercolors, brush pen, background blur filter in Photoshop)

 San Francisco, CA - It was a bright sunny Saturday, but a bit windy.
 Getting a late afternoon start, I hiked up the street from Portsmouth Park and was immediately drawn to the architecture of the YWCA and was up to the challenge of rendering this illustration.

-I totally got caught up in my crawl and forgot to grab lunch and dinner?!
+Throughout the afternoon I was greeted by passers-by and curious kids looking over my shoulder.
+A tenant from across the street was kind enough to inform about the building I was drawing.
+The YWCA was designed by the famous architect Julia Morgan.
+The same Julia that designed Hearst Castle and the Fairmont Hotel.
+Supposedly there's a self-guided museum inside the YWCA, but only open on the weekdays :(I totally got caught up in my crawl and forgot to grab lunch and dinner?!
 So I stopped by a local restaurant before my way back to the meeting point.
 Unfortunately most of the group already left, but I was greeted by Ronnie who stepped in to coordinate because Enrico caught that awful flu bug.
 I also chatted and exchanged sketch books with cartoon illustrator, Kevin Wood.

 Just to give a taste of a Sketchcrawl, please view video footage by Goro.
 This footage is basically everything, and everyone I missed.
 LOL.